LG C7 OLED 4K HDR TV Review (OLED55C7P, OLED65C7P)

 Finally, the C7 and all of its 2017 OLED 4K cousins support full 24p content playback without judder, in all formats.

-Below are the connectivity options of the Samsung C7 OLED 4K HDR TV.
+Below are the connectivity options of the LG C7 OLED 4K HDR TV.
 All major advanced content connectivity specs are included and this TV is fully capable of console gaming and PC monitor use in all major resolution formats, frame rates and color subsampling modes.
 We should also note that the C7 comes with excellent performance for console gaming.
 This TV robustly supports all content, color sampling and major resolution formats from game consoles and within its Game mode it does this at very low levels of input lag.
 4K and 1080p gaming in HDR can be done with an input lag of between 21 and 25 milliseconds.
 Now.
 Here are the C7’s inputs, all of them located at the back of this television or along its side:

 - HDMI : 4 (All come with HDCP 2.2 and full HDMI 2.0a capacity)

 - Ethernet : 1